dustinkredmond/ReflectDB/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor Covenant Code of Conduct (Jan.
+2020)

 ## Our Pledge